Flone-dnb/nameless-engine/docs/Manual.md

 Note that if you don't find a `iVk...Alignment` variable matching your type's name this means that you should avoid using this type, this includes types such as `vec3` and `mat3`, instead use `vec4` and `mat4` so you will avoid a bunch of alignment/packing issues.

 Generally if you specify `alignas` to all fields (of a type that will be directly copied to the GPU) you should be pretty safe in terms of both Vulkan alignment requirements and HLSL packing rules.

-The only thing that you might want to keep track of is the padding that `alignas` might introduce, for example:
+In most cases there are only 2 things that you need to keep track of:

+1. Order matters, that is the padding that `alignas` might introduce, for example:

 ```Cpp
 struct CustomMeshShaderConstants {